Soilitical/Soilitical2.0/README.md

 - **API Connection with the Backend**: Seamless integration with the Django backend to manage user accounts and process data efficiently.
 - **Interactive Map Picker**: Users can select specific locations on a map to receive localized crop recommendations and insights.

-## 🌾 **Current State**

-- **Home Page**: Features a navigation bar and a login form for user access.
-- **Map Picker Component**: Allows users to interactively select locations for crop recommendations.
-- **Firefly Background Animation**: Enhances the visual appeal of the application with dynamic background elements.

 ## 📦 **Installation**

 To get started with Soilitical, follow these steps: